 We have also broadened the configuration possibilities for the synthesizer.
-Some modules can now be interchanged, which brings the Moog Modular V closer to the original instruments that could be configured by Moog Music upon order.
+Some modules can now be interchanged, which brings the Modular V closer to the original instruments.

 Improvements have also been made to the audio, making use of the evolution of our TAE® technology which has seen improvements during the year.
-We have answered a frequent request in relation to Audio-in so that you can now use the Moog Modular V filters or sequencer on an external source.
+We have answered a frequent request in relation to Audio-in so that you can now use the Modular V filters or sequencer on an external source.